 This book promises many more quick quilt as you go projects.

 Look how darling this Flag pillow is!
-I know we just had the 4th of July, but maybe for next year!
+Wouldn't this be fun for the 4th of July!

 Happy Sunday, everyone!